• Skip to primary navigation

 Ingredients

-• fresh cranberries for garnish
+• fresh cranberries (for garnish)

-• fresh rosemary sprig for garnish
+• fresh rosemary sprig (for garnish)

-• 2½ ounces cranberry juice 100% juice if possible
+• 2½ ounces cranberry juice (100% juice if possible)

-• 3 ounces sparkling wine
+• 3 ounces sparkling wine (Champagne or Prosecco)

 Instructions